How to develop a Risk-based manufacturing process and control strategy using Quality by Design

 The QbD based product development begins with defining the expectations of the product in terms of quality, efficacy, and safety.
 These expectations are summarized in the Quality Target Product Profile (QTPP), which defines the product profile.
 Critical Quality Attributes (CQAs) are outlined from the Quality Target Product Profile and the CQAs’ acceptance criteria define the product quality expectations.

-The awareness of the existence of these CQA acceptance criteria enables the creation of a structured development process linking back to the CQAs and QTPP.
-The identification and risk assessment of Critical Material Attributes in the formulation development process and Critical Process Parameters in the manufacturing process design, and their interdependency, are the foundation for establishing a robust product, manufacturing process, and control process that ensure a product production with consistent quality.
+Understanding CQA acceptance criteria facilitates a structured development process linked to CQAs and QTPP.
+Identifying and assessing Critical Material Attributes in formulation development and Critical Process Parameters in manufacturing design form the foundation.
+These interdependent factors establish a robust product, manufacturing process, and control process, ensuring consistent product quality.

 What are the opportunities with QbD?

-Implementing QbD in your product and process development approach will ensure predictable, efficient, and cost-effective processes with fewer interruptions, fewer product failures and increased scalability.
+QbD implementation in product and process development ensures predictability, efficiency, cost-effectiveness, fewer interruptions, reduced product failures, and enhanced scalability.
 At the same time, QbD leads to a library of advanced solutions that will enhance the benefit from QbD.
-The combination of a well-defined QbD manufacturing process and Process Analytical Technology (PAT) opens the possibility of moving away from conventional batch manufacturing to Continuous Manufacturing (CM).
+A well-defined QbD manufacturing process combined with Process Analytical Technology (PAT) enables a shift from batch to Continuous Manufacturing (CM).

-This can improve the agility and flexibility of manufacturing, requiring less infrastructure, space, staff, and permit increasing production volume without the current obstacles related to scale-up of the manufacturing process.
+This enhances manufacturing agility, requiring less infrastructure, space, and staff, enabling increased production volume without current scale-up obstacles.
 It will ensure a cost-effective production requiring less investment.
 A deeper look into the capabilities of QbD, PAT, and CM will be the natural step from here.

 Jakob Rasmussen